Neymar arrives at court facing corruption charges over 2013 transfer

-Neymar trial: footballer at court on corruption charges over 2013 Barcelona transfer - net worth explained
+Why was Neymar in court?
+What happened to ex Barcelona star, will he go to prison, what is case, and net worth

-Brazilian footballer Neymar arrives in Spain as one of nine defendants on trial for corruption-related charges
+Brazilian footballer Neymar could face jail as he stands on trial for corruption-related charges

-The Brazilian superstar Neymar goes on trial in Spain today over alleged irregularities in his transfer to Barcelona which took place nearly a decade ago.
-The striker, 30, arrived at the Provincial Court of Barcelona this morning (Monday 17 October 2022) for the start of the trial.
+The Brazilian superstar Neymar has told the court he “did not participate in negotiations” over his his transfer to Barcelona which took place nearly a decade ago.
+The striker, 30, arrived at the Provincial Court of Barcelona on Monday 17 October 2022 for the start of the trial.

 Neymar is one of nine defendants on trial on corruption-related charges, among the nine are his parents and their N&N company, which manages his affairs.
 The Brazilian is set to feature in this year’s World Cup, taking place later this winter in Qatar, but could face two years in jail and a £8.6million fine if convicted.